Valokoodari/CubeSolver/README.md

 ### Important!
-The current version of this program only generates the pruning tables of Korf's algorithm to depth 6 and doesn't have any pruning tables at all for the Kociemba's algorithm.
+The current version of this program only generates the pruning tables of Korf's algorithm to depth 7 and doesn't have any pruning tables at all for the Kociemba's algorithm.
+Generating the tables to depth 7 takes under an hour on an AMD Ryzen 7 3800X.

 ## Documentation
 - [Project Specification](docs/specification.md)